5. Processing unidimensional data#

 ## array([0. , 0.2, 0.4, 0.6, 0.8, 1. ])

-In such a case, each element in the vector is being operated upon (e.g., squared, divided by 5) and we get a vector of the same length in return.
-Hence, in this case, the operators behave just like the vectorised mathematical functions discussed above.
+Each element was transformed (e.g., squared, divided by 5) and we got a vector of the same length in return.
+In these cases, the operators work just like the aforementioned vectorised mathematical functions.

 We will also become used to writing \((\boldsymbol{x}-t)/c\), which is equivalent to \((1/c) \boldsymbol{x} + (-t/c)\).

-Vector-scalar operations and aggregation functions are the basis for the most commonly applied feature scalers:
+Vector-scalar operations and aggregation functions are the basis for the popular feature scalers that we discuss in the sequel:

 standardisation,